 This is a growing subject nationally and one of the first Criminology courses offered at Level 3.
 It covers an exciting range of topics, covering the Changing Awareness of Crime, Criminological Theories, Crime Scene to Courtroom and Crime and Punishment.

 This course provides an opportunity to broaden your field of study in the social sciences, with a particular focus on crime.
 You will explore the causes of criminal behaviour, attitudes to crime, criminal investigations and the wider social and psychological aspects of crime.
-The first year of Criminology is an award, and is used as a platform for the second year which will make up to full diploma.

 YEAR 1 : UNITS OF ASSESSMENT

 CHANGING AWARENESS OF CRIME